ngECT Documentation

 where SEFD is defined as:

-where ηweight is an inneficiency factor that is estimated through the taperability analysis which takes into account the change in sensitivity due to using an outer uv taper (see more in ngVLA memo #106).
+where ηweight is an inefficiency factor that is estimated through the taperability analysis which takes into account the change in sensitivity due to using an outer uv taper (see more in ngVLA memo #106).